scopely/shudder/README.md

 you configure in shudder.
 When shudder starts up, it will create an SQS queue for the instance it is running on and subscribe it to the SNS topic.
-It polls for new messages and waits for one that is a termination command for this instance, and sends a GET request to a configured endpoint telling it to shut down gracefully.
+It polls for new messages and waits for one that is a termination command for this instance.
+It can then send a GET request to a configured endpoint telling it to shut down gracefully, or execute commands.

 It can also detect when a spot instance has been scheduled for termination, using the [instance termination notice](https://aws.amazon.com/blogs/aws/new-ec2-spot-instance-termination-notices/)